 • Enterprise Plus: 48 GB per $3,495 per license

-Means that, you can only share VRAM capacity among licensed servers according to the edition of vSphere.
-However, VMware calls this memory of law as a soft limitation.
-On the other side, you are able to use more memory than licensed in the VRAM pool as it will not prevent you from powering on your virtual machines (VM).
+Means that you can only share VRAM capacity among licensed servers according to the edition of vSphere.
+However, VMware calls this memory of law a soft limitation.
+On the other side, you can use more memory than licensed in the VRAM pool, as it will not prevent you from powering on your virtual machines (VMs).

-The positive side of these changes are, no licensing restrictions based on physical cores and memory.
-It is quite similar to cloud concept “pay for what you use”.
-But you will have to purchase multiple CPU license if the amount of memory in use crosses the limits.
+The positive side of these changes are no licensing restrictions based on physical cores and memory.
+It is quite similar to the cloud concept, “pay for what you use”.
+But you will have to purchase multiple CPU licenses if the amount of memory in use crosses the limits.
 Means, its time for you to re-evaluate your infrastructure and analyze what Vms are running on it now.